SumiSastri/robofriends-adapted/README.md

 # Robot Friends
-Robot Friends is a student project using 2 APIs [https://jsonplaceholder.typicode.com/users] and [https://robohash.org] and React.js, it is adapted from Andrei Neagoie's The complete Web Developer 2019: Zero to Mastery [Udemy.com]
+Robot Friends is a student project in React.js using 2 APIs [https://jsonplaceholder.typicode.com/users] and [https://robohash.org].
+It is adapted from Andrei Neagoie's The complete Web Developer 2019: Zero to Mastery (Udemy Tutorial)

 ![react-challenges](src/screenshots-for-readme/FE-with-API.png)